chantastic/sites/chan.dev/src/content/lessons/epicreact/a-beginners-guide-to-react/03-create-a-user-interface-with-reacts-createelement-api.md

 - `import React from 'https://esm.sh/react@18.2.0'`
 - Change `document.createElement` to `React.createElement`
-- React allows us to define these attributes when we create an element, using an option object.
+- React allows us to define these attributes when we create an element, using the props option object.
   - Move the attributes into the object
   - Then reformat them into object syntax,
     - Changing `textContent` to `children`